yaoakifumi/Ppul-reference-transcriptome/de-novo-assembly.md

-# Parapercis pulehcella reference transcriptome assembly
+# Parapercis pulchella reference transcriptome assembly
+Reference transcriptome of the harlequin sandsmelt Parapercis pulehella was constructed from RNA-sequencing data.

 These analyses were partly performed using [NIG supercomputer system](https://sc.ddbj.nig.ac.jp), National Institute of Genetics, Research Organaization of Information and Systemes, Japan.

 ## De novo assembly